vrothberg/vgrep/README.md

 - Run vgrep without arguments to see the results of the last query.

-An example could look as follows:
+An example call could look as follows:
 ![](https://github.com/vrothberg/vgrep/blob/master/screenshots/grep_example.png)

 ####vgrep-specific options: